Jagmeet Singh: 43rd Canadian Parliament

-2021 federal campaign
+2021 federal election

-In the 2021 federal campaign Singh was proud to announce that he was the only leader with plan to enforce mandatory Covid-19 vaccination for employees that work under a collective bargaining contract.
-Singh made it a campaign promise that "All collective agreements include a process for progressive discipline - up to and including termination.
+In August 2021, Singh announced a plan to enforce mandatory COVID-19 vaccination for employees that work under a collective bargaining contract.
+Singh made it a campaign promise that "All collective agreements include a process for progressive discipline − up to and including termination.
 Discipline should always be a last resort, but may be necessary in rare cases to protect the health and safety of Canadians."
-On 5 September he returned to the subject in a press conference with the NDP candidate for the riding of Ottawa-Centre.
+On September 5 he returned to the subject in a press conference with the NDP candidate for the riding of Ottawa-Centre.
 Here he laid out his promise to "[supply] $1 billion in targeted vaccination programs," as well as to create "a national vaccine passport system", to extend pandemic supports, and to strengthen "laws to protect health care workers and those seeking care from harassment and attacks."
-He attracted support from other party leaders including Justin Trudeau and Erin O'toole.
+He attracted support from other party leaders including Justin Trudeau and Erin O'Toole.

 44th Canadian Parliament

 Singh was re-elected with a comfortable majority of slightly more than 4,000 votes to serve in Burnaby-South.
-The 44th Canadian Parliament made very few changes to its predecessor, and the NDP emerged with its total number of seats unchanged at 25.
+The 44th Canadian Parliament made very few changes to its predecessor, and the NDP emerged with its total number of seats almost unchanged at 25.

-On 22 March 2022 the NDP struck a confidence-and-supply agreement with the governing Liberal Party of Canada over certain priorities: the government would “by the end of 2023” implement pharmacare and a "dental care program for low-income Canadians" would be a government priority to be enacted by 2025.
+On March 22, 2022, the NDP struck a confidence-and-supply agreement with the governing Liberal Party of Canada over certain priorities: the government would “by the end of 2023” implement pharmacare and a "dental care program for low-income Canadians" would be a government priority to be enacted by 2025.
 The pact was influenced when the Freedom Convoy caused Trudeau to invoke and revoke the Emergencies Act over the vaccine mandate policy then in effect and also by the 2022 Russian invasion of Ukraine.
+Amidst the Gaza war, Singh called for the end of arm sales to Israel, and called for the recognition of the State of Palestine.
+He stated that he considered stepping down as NDP leader in 2023, after he was informed of threats to his life.
+It was later reported that an agent allegedly connected to the Indian government had been closely tracking Singh, leading the Royal Canadian Mounted Police (RCMP) to place Singh and his family under police protection in late 2023.

+The Conservatives accused Singh in attack ads of keeping the Trudeau government in power to secure his parliamentary pension, which he qualified for in 2025, shortly before the federal election.

+On September 4, 2024, Singh announced that he was ending the 2022 confidence-and-supply agreement, citing discontent with the Liberals' performance on healthcare reforms and affordability measures.
+Later in the month the NDP faced two competitive federal by-elections in Elmwood—Transcona in Winnipeg and LaSalle—Émard—Verdun in Montreal, winning the former and significantly improving their vote share in the latter.